512-kb/StartHub/README.md

 5. Now the Corporator can signin and see the solution's posted by the Innovator.

+All the data of portal is stored in the data folder

 You also get a drop down menu when you signin from where you can logout from a user or can quit the application.

+An example corporator and innovator is already created for testing

+Corporator details:

+Name: examplec

+password: 123

+Innovator details:

+Name: examplei

+password: 123

+Login these details to see the example